-For all Action Alternatives, the AIB would continue its current use and planned improvements as a location for a variety of interim uses, special events and exhibits until renovation for a permanent use is designated by Congress, including a potential Latino Museum for which a bill has been introduced in both the Senate and the House of Representatives.
+For all Action Alternatives, the AIB would continue its current use as a location for a variety of interim uses, special events and exhibits until renovation for a permanent use for AIB, to accommodate a future museum and exhibition-related programming as well as rotating exhibits, is complete.
 Accommodation for a permanent use of AIB has been taken into account in the sizing and location of the central loading and mechanical facilities.
 The non-historic east door of the AIB would be removed and the interior of the AIB would be opened to provide a continuous connection from the Haupt Garden to the Hirshhorn Plaza.
 The surface parking lot east of AIB would be removed to expand the Ripley Garden.
 Structural underpinning to the west side of the AIB foundation would be added to accommodate below-grade excavation for the central utility plant.
 Lastly, progressive collapse measures to address seismic vulnerability would be implemented when the building is renovated.